 The Marcos and Estrada surnames are big political names in the Philippines.
 Former Senator Jinggoy Estrada and Ilocos Norte Governor already have winning personalities but they are both controversial all along.
 Currently, their popularity even surges because of their brothers.
 Gov. Marcos for one is the sister of the Vice Presidential Protestant Bongbong Marcos.
 His election protest against the presumptive VP Leni Robredo is still ongoing.
-Meanwhile, Estrada’s story also revolves around a brother whom he might not see eye to eye with but loves him anyway.
+Meanwhile, Estrada’s story also revolves around a brother with whom he might not see eye to eye but loves him anyway.

 YouTube video by CNN Philippines

 [VIDEO]: On the Record: Senatorial survey: Who’s in, who’s out

 Pulse Asia said only 15 of the 58 probable senatorial bets included in the survey’s senatorial poll will have a “statistical chance of winning” come May 2019.
 Most of the probable winners are either incumbent or former members of the Senate.

 1. Sen. Grace Poe (70.8 percent of 1,200 respondents will vote for her)

 2-3.
 Taguig Rep. Pia Cayetano (53.8 percent)